-My e-mail conversation with reader Lianne – the one that sparked this post on dressing with a touch of butch – unearthed a very personal issue for me.
+My e-mail conversation with reader Lianne – the one that sparked a post on dressing with a touch of butch – unearthed a very personal issue for me.
 Personal, surprising, and definitely relevant, so I wanted to share my quirky little epiphany with you folks.

 I hit puberty in the late 80s, and went through high school in the early 90s.
 Girls my age didn’t really do skirts and dresses back then, at least not in my area.
 It was all about jeans.
 Over-sized jeans.
 Baggy tops, too.
 And that suited me just fine because pretty much the moment I became aware of my body, I became self-conscious about it.
 I wasn’t slim or traditionally pretty, I couldn’t afford the schmancy baggy jeans that the popular girls wore, and even if I could have I wasn’t popular anyway so I’m sure I would’ve just taken flak for being a poseur.
 Boys mostly avoided me … or adored me from afar, then expressed their feelings in obnoxious and infantile ways that just irked me.
 And I was a smart, driven over-achiever, which made me the target of teasing from all sides.
 I did everything I could to be invisible, and over-sized clothes were instrumental in my quest to go unnoticed.